Dr.MycoTek

 Why does my mushroom look different from the photos online?

 Mushroom appearance varies enormously based on age, moisture, sun exposure, regional variation, and growing conditions.
 A young specimen may look completely different from a mature one of the same species.
 Wet mushrooms can appear much darker than dry ones (hygrophanous species change colour dramatically).
 Sun-bleached specimens lose their characteristic colours.
-Regional genetic variations mean that the same species may look different on the East Coast versus the West Coast.
 This is why single-photo identification is unreliable and why Dr. MycoTek asks for multiple features rather than relying on visual appearance alone.

 What does it mean if a mushroom changes colour when I cut it?

 Colour changes on cutting or bruising are highly diagnostic.
-Many boletes (pore mushrooms) stain blue when the flesh is cut — this is caused by the oxidation of pulvinic acid derivatives and is usually harmless (Boletus edulis stains slightly blue, and it is one of the finest edibles).
+Many boletes stain blue when the flesh is cut — this is caused by oxidation and is usually harmless (Boletus edulis stains slightly, and it is one of the finest edibles).
 However, boletes with red pores that stain blue intensely should be avoided.
-Lactarius species exude coloured latex when cut — the colour of the latex (white, yellow, orange, red, blue, brown) is a key identification feature.
+Lactarius species exude coloured latex when cut — the latex colour is a key identification feature.
 Some Agaricus species stain bright yellow at the base when cut — this indicates the toxic Agaricus xanthodermus.
-Always note colour changes and describe them to Dr. MycoTek.
+Always note colour changes and describe them.

 12M+